 Kristine: I agree.
 Did you think it was a red herring that maybe Chris Sarandon was behind it all, trying to drive her crazy and scare her so she would marry him and give up living on her own?

-Kristine: Ha ha, I loved that scene and I decided it was REAL and ACCURATE!
+Kristine: I loved that scene and I decided it was real and accurate.

 Sean: All her lame fainting spells were annoying.